KaReeeeeeeeEM/python-prac/README.md

 ## Variables
 - Get to know all the variable declaration rules and naming conventions as well as practices of how to deal with variables

+## Numbers
+- Getting a glimpse of how int, float and complex works in Python.